You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 You can set absolute (fix) preset values or you can add a delta (± offset) to the current ECU values.

-After setting Idle RPM Target to 2500 rpm you will hear how the motor slowly becomes faster.
+When the motor is runing idle and you set Idle RPM Target to 2500 rpm you will hear how it slowly becomes faster.

 |